ibm-cloud-docs/assistant/entities.md

 > **Note**: If you change the entity type from `synonym` to `pattern`, or vice versa, the existing values are converted, but might not be useful as-is.

 ## Searching entities

-**BETA** The Searching entities feature described in this documentation is a beta feature that has been made available for your evaluation.
-Beta features might be unstable, might change frequently, and might be discontinued with short notice.
-Beta features also might not provide the same level of performance or compatibility that generally available features provide, and are not intended for use in a production environment.

 Use the Search feature to find entity names, values and synonyms.